lizhanmit/learning-notes/hive-note/hive-note.md

 WHERE pvs.country = 'US';
 ```

-If loading data from a file in the local files system directly into a Hive table where the input data format is the same as the table format.
+If loading data from a file in the local files system directly into a Hive table where the input data format is the same as the table format, you can do it like the following:

 Example: